sjith7/RealFile/README.md

-# Rename Music
+# Rename files

-Rename music files to its actual extension based on exif data. <br />
+Rename files to its actual extension based on exif data. <br />
 `exiftool` is required for extracting exif data